microsoft/DynamicTelemetry/docs/docs/Slides.Overview.Presentation.md

 ![](../orig_media/ChallengeMatrix.drawio.png)

-(each permutation, os often a whole new architecture)
+(each permutation, is often a whole new architecture requiring extensive refactoring)

 ---